The Bronfman Fellowship: Alumni

 Following the Fellowship Year, Bronfman Fellows join an alumni community of over 1,400 people across North America and Israel.
 Alumni are able to take advantage of programs such as collegiate gatherings, lectures and seminars, mentoring programs, interest groups, and a pluralism discussion series.
+The alumni also participate in a highly active listserv that helps to connect them and spark interesting discussions in a pluralistic space.
 The Bronfman Fellowship’s approach to building a community among alumni at different life stages has been featured by The Schusterman Family Foundation’s Alumni Playbook.

 In 2005, The Bronfman Fellowship launched the Bronfman Alumni Venture Fund (AVF), the first Jewish mini-grant program of its kind, which fundraises from the Fellowship’s North American and Israeli alumni for the sole purpose of re-distributing that funding to alumni-led projects.
 Projects supported serve the wider community and perpetuate the values of pluralism, Jewish learning, engagement with Israel, and social responsibility.
 As of early 2020, the AVF has distributed over $300,000 in grants as well as valuable peer support to impactful projects led by over 160 alumni.
 The AVF was named one of the nation’s 50 most innovative Jewish nonprofits by Slingshot in their 2010-11 and 2011-12 guides.